stalk-io/stalk-server/README.md

 http://stalk.io

+#### We re-implement this project with node.js and new name of this project (https://github.com/xpush)

 ### stalk.io
 It’s a useful communication tool for your web sites that lets you create free and multi-user live chat with no Active-X and no plugins, just by very simple installation.